By: Susan Dunlap

 Many Women Lawyers Feel Like A Unicorn

-Prior to the pandemic, several of my clients told me that they feel like a unicorn.
+Prior to the pandemic, three of my female lawyer clients told me that they feel like a unicorn.
 When I asked them “why unicorn?”, they each said they feel some version of unique, different, alone, maybe even abnormal.
 When I asked what made them feel so unusual, they each had a different answer.

 The first woman said she felt unusual because she didn’t see other lawyers struggling as much as she was with the conflicting roles of breadwinner and caregiver.
 She explained that while she loved her successful career, having spent years (often at great personal sacrifice) to develop mastery in her practice and attain leadership roles in her firm, she also yearned to share meaningful time with their cherished children.
 To her, childcare was not a time management issue, it was a deep value and a significant part of her identity.
 She told me she never talked about her struggle because if she did, her colleagues would hear that as lack commitment to work.
 Also, she simply had no time to talk about it because she was so busy managing both roles.
 She looked around her firm and assumed other women (and men) had come to terms with the conflict and that she didn’t fit in – like a unicorn.

-Another said she felt unusual because she did not have children like most of the women in her practice group.
+The second women said she felt unusual because she did not have children like most of the other women in her practice group.
 Her isolation was exacerbated when everyone assumed she could work late or travel at the drop of a hat, often filling in for the women who had more limited schedules because of their childcare responsibilities.
-She carried some resentment about this because she too had interests outside of work.
+She carried some resentment about this because she had interests outside of work too.
 She never talked about her struggle because she did not want to be seen as a poor team player and, in any event, she empathized with the women who were mothers.
 This woman did not feel like she fit in with men or women – like a unicorn.